programmerraja/MyBlog/content/misc/Blog Notes.md

 Learn from mistakes or from expereinces
 - [ ]  Migration to
 - [ ] How Our devops accedntly deelted the production kube cluster
+- [ ] dbhash run cmd block total db by our db developer

 Unsolved mysteries
 - [ ] Vault timeout